Things You Need to Know

 - Training must be in your field of study and a required part of your program.
 If the opportunity is not required, but is an important part of your program, it must be credit-bearing.

 - You can work on CPT either full-time or part-time; full-time CPT, if not required of your program, is only authorized during vacation periods.

-- Students who accumulate 12 months of full-time CPT are ineligible for OPT, but part-time CPT is fine and will not stop you from pursuing OPT.
+- Students who accumulate 12 months of full-time CPT are ineligible for OPT, but part-time CPT will not stop you from pursuing OPT.

 - Please visit the ISSA website for application and authorization procedures regarding CPT.

 - You cannot begin CPT employment until ISSA authorizes the training and you are issued a new Form I-20; you also may not work beyond the authorized dates on your I-20.